simon-frankau/curved-spaces/README.md

 I then took a slight detour in [maths2.md](./maths2.md) to explore the structure of curved spaces without an embedding $\mathbb{R}^n$ space, despite the fact it's not relevant to this coding project!
+This is kind of a half-assed reinvention of the kind of maths used in General Relativity.

 ### Next steps